 - Critical thinking with problem-solving ability

 - Strong communication skills and ability to work in a team

 Interviewing at an international Medical School is similar in many ways to interviewing in your home country.
 You’ll sit down with an admissions director, talk through your qualifications, learn more about the school, and (ideally) you’ll hear back from them shortly with an offer of acceptance.

 That said, there are some notable differences between attending Medical School in your home country versus attending an international or Caribbean Medical School, and interviewers will want to make sure that you’re aware and ready for the new Medical education experience ahead of you.

-These tips can help guide you during your international Medical School interview:
+These tips from AUA can help guide you during your international Medical School interview: